.

 jurisdiction.noun,.plural.jurisdictions

-'juris' means 'right' and 'diction' means 'the word(s) used; jurisdiction is authority or control (islands under U.S. jurisdiction; a bureau with jurisdiction over Native American affairs, that is, using the right words regarding those affairs); the extent of authority or control (a family matter beyond the school's jurisdiction, that is, a matter beyond the school's right to use any words regarding that matter); jurisdiction refers to the power of a state to affect persons, property and circumstances within its territory, that is those citizens, persons and residents who have acquiesced to the Maritime/Admiralty/Civil/Statute satanic justice/legal system, thus having allowed its jurisdiction to be exercised through legislative, executive or judicial actions; international law particularly addresses questions of criminal law and essentially leaves civil jurisdiction to national control, but its the same basic legal doctrines used in both; see
+'juris' means 'right' and 'diction' means 'the word(s) used; jurisdiction is authority or control (islands under U.S. jurisdiction; a bureau with jurisdiction over Native American affairs, that is, using the right words regarding those affairs); the extent of authority or control (a family matter beyond the school's jurisdiction, that is, a matter beyond the school's right to use any words regarding that matter); jurisdiction refers to the power of a state to affect individual, property and circumstances within its territory, that is those individuals and residents who have acquiesced to the Maritime/Admiralty/Civil/Statute satanic justice/legal system, thus having allowed its jurisdiction to be exercised through legislative, executive or judicial actions; international law particularly addresses questions of criminal law and essentially leaves local jurisdiction to national control, but its the same basic legal doctrines used in both; see

 Law:.law as in the corrupt judicial/legal system most countries have, refers to the right and power to interpret and apply the law (courts having jurisdiction in this district); the territorial range of authority or control; this is now being replaced by Natural Law and Common Law, based upon Natural Law